 Please note that financial aid at the graduate level is different than at the undergraduate level and you will not receive the same aid.
 In fact, some types of aid available to undergraduate students are not available once you become a graduate student.

-To be considered for any type of financial aid (including scholarships), you must submit FAFSA renewal between January 1 and February 1 of your senior year.
-When submiting the form, be sure to indicate your new status as a graduate student.
+To be considered for any type of financial aid (including scholarships), you must submit FAFSA renewal between October 1 and February 1 of your senior year.
+When submitting the form, be sure to indicate your new status as a graduate student.